zoff-kollektiv/cifar/data/people/2-suzanne-thabet.md

 typeOfSanctions: Asset freeze and prohibition to make funds available
 startOfSanctions: 21.03.2011
 ---
-Mubarak's wife Suzanne was born to a Wesh mother and an Egyptian father. and is the mother of Alaa Mubarak and Gamal Mubarak.
-As First Lady, she was known for her charitable work and attended many important world events, serving for a time as a goodwill ambassador for the U.N.'s Food and Agricultural Organization.
+Mubarak's wife Suzanne was born to a Welsh mother and an Egyptian father and is the mother of Alaa Mubarak and Gamal Mubarak.
+As First Lady, she was known for her charitable work, serving for a time as a goodwill ambassador for the U.N.'s Food and Agricultural Organization.
 After the ousting of her husband, her charitable work came under srutiny and she has been investigted for corruption.
 One such case has been an alleged misappropriation of funds and donations related to the Alexandria Library.
 [1](http://content.time.com/time/world/article/0,8599,2071446,00.html)